 Secondary Climate-related Metrics & Goals (2007 baseline, global):

-Find our climate-related targets, performance and progress in our Social Impact & Sustainability Metrics and Goals 2021 disclosure.
+Find our climate-related targets, performance and progress in our Social Impact & Sustainability Metrics and Goals 2022 factbook.

 Our broader approach to climate metrics illustrates our understanding that climate action goes beyond energy alone, that many climate-related risks manifest as water-related impacts, and all materials have embodied carbon emissions.
 Multiple initiatives in each of these areas help deliver against a broader decarbonization agenda and help increase our resilience to climate risk.
 Three key examples include our 100 MW MGM Resorts Mega Solar Array which helps reduce scope 2 emissions; our turf removal program which helps reduce consumptive water use and mitigate our exposure to climate-exacerbated water stress; and our robust Materials & Waste program helps reduce disposal to landfill related scope 3 emissions.